magicasaservice/vue-equipment/packages/plugins/MagicDrawer/index.md

       items: [
         {
           label: 'preventDragClose',
-          description: 'Prevent the drawer from being closed by dragging.',
+          description: 'Disables the drawer from being closed by dragging.',
           code: ['label']
         },
         {